akemmons2/akemmons2.github.io/README.md

 The Northwind Database was created and populated in PostgreSQL.
 Below are the screenshots by author of the database schemas and fact and dimension tables from the PostgreSQL database.

-Five schemas
+# Five schemas
 ![](images/schemas.png)

-Fact & Dimension Table
+# Fact & Dimension Table
  ![](images/fact_dimension_table.png)

   Part of the mining process is determining if the data you are using is suitable.
 Is the data structured?
 Structured data has columns and rows such as in Excel, CSV or a text file.
 “The less ETL (extraction, transformation and loading) an organization has to do before analysis, the faster it can start generating insights” (IDG Communications, Inc., 2020).
 The Northwind data set is structured, allowing us to move to the next step.

 Statistical analysis consists of two main types: descriptive and inference statistics.
 Descriptive statistics is intended to summarize data with charts and tables, allowing one to get a better understanding of the data set (Brooks, 2014).

+# Summary Statistics
 ![](images/summary1.png)

 The Northwind data product categories in the above table analyzes the profit and loss for each product category over three years.
 Meat/Poultry on average has the greatest profitability of 39.19, while seafood averages the least profitability at 10.44 over the years, followed closely by Grains/Cereals.